 Specifically, first, the PD by grade, loss given default (LGD), credit quality correlation among obligors, and other parameter values are estimated using historical data of obligors and facilities stored in a database to calculate the credit risk.
-Then, based on these parameters, we run a simulation of 10,000 iterations of simultaneous default using the Monte Carlo method to calculate our maximum loss exposure to the estimated amount of the maximum losses that may be incurred.
+Then, based on these parameters, we run a simulation of simultaneous default using the Monte Carlo method to calculate our maximum loss exposure to the estimated amount of the maximum losses that may be incurred.
 Based on these quantitative results, we allocate risk capital.
-Please note that the PD and LGD values are, in principle, the same values as those used for calculating the capital ratio.

-■ SMBC's Obligor Grading System
+■SMBC's Obligor Grading System

-Obligor Grade Borrower Domestic (C&I), etc. Overseas (C&I), etc. Definition Category J1 G1 Very high certainty of debt repayment J2 G2 High certainty of debt repayment Normal of Borrowers J3 G3 Satisfactory certainty of debt repayment J4 G4 Debt repayment is likely but this could change in cases of significant changes in economic trends or business environment J5 G5 No problem with debt repayment over the short term, but not satisfactory over the mid to long term and the situation could change in cases of significant changes in economic trends or business environment J6 G6 Currently no problem with debt repayment, but there are unstable business and financial factors that could lead to debt repayment problems J7 G7 Close monitoring is required due to problems in meeting loan terms and conditions, sluggish/unstable business, or financial problems Borrowers Requiring Caution J7R G7R (Of which Substandard Borrowers) Substandard Borrowers J8 G8 Currently not bankrupt, but experiencing business difficulties, making insufficient progress in restructuring, and highly likely to go bankrupt Potentially Bankrupt Borrowers J9 G9 Though not yet legally or formally bankrupt, has serious business difficulties and rehabilitation is unlikely; thus, effectively bankrupt Effectively Bankrupt Borrowers J10 G10 Legally or formally bankrupt Bankrupt Borrowers
+01.11 0 1 Obligor Grade Domestic Overseas (C&I), etc. (C&I), etc. Definition Borrower Category J1 G1 Very high certainty of debt repayment J2 G2 High certainty of debt repayment J3 G3 Satisfactory certainty of debt repayment Normal J4 Debt repayment is likely but this could change in cases of significant changes in economic trends or business environment Borrowers J5 No problem with debt repayment over the short term, but not satisfactory over the mid to long term and the situation could change in cases of significant changes in economic trends or business environment J6 G6 Currently no problem with debt repayment, but there are unstable business and financial factors that could lead to debt repayment problems J7 Close monitoring is required due to problems in meeting loan terms and conditions, sluggish/unstable business, or financial problems Borrowers Requiring Caution J7R G7R (Of which Substandard Borrowers) Substandard Borrowers J8 G8 G88 Currently not bankrupt, but experiencing business difficulties, making insufficient progress in restructuring, and highly likely to go bankrupt J9 Though not yet legally or formally bankrupt, has serious business difficulties and rehabilitation is unlikely; thus, effectively bankrupt Effectively Bankrupt Borrowers J10 10 G10 Legally or formally bankrupt Bankrupt Borrowers